BRIEF HISTORY OF CHELMSFORD CATS PROTECTION (LEAGUE)

 To keep the Group's flag flying whilst on errands of mercy, a Rascal van was purchased in December 1989.
 It displays the CPL logo and Chelmsford & District Group's name on both sides.
 The van not only enables the Group to rush cats to and from the vet, it is used for fundraising and for transporting huge quantities of cat litter, building materials and other items needed to keep the Shelter running and maintained.

-Recent years have seen substantial improvements in facilities at the shelter, both for the cats and for the voluntary helpers who are the lifeblood of the Group.
-Electricity for heating and lighting was laid on in November 1989 and the Isolation unit and several of the Kitten pens are now heated.
+The 1990s saw substantial improvements in facilities at the shelter, both for the cats and for the voluntary helpers who are the lifeblood of the Group.
+Electricity for heating and lighting was laid on in November 1989 and the Isolation unit and several of the Kitten pens were heated.
 A mains water supply arrived in December 1991; a great improvement on the old 'hose' system which used to freeze up in winter.
 With the arrival of mains water, a water heater was also installed, removing the need to boil kettles of water for scrubbing the pens.
-The addition of a telephone in January 1992 gave us better contact with the outside world and the resurfacing of the entrance driveway in February 1992 allowed the outside world to reach us a little more easily.
+The addition of a telephone in January 1992 gave the shelter better contact with the outside world and the resurfacing of the entrance driveway in February 1992 allowed the outside world to reach the shelter more easily.
 During 1992, back runs were added to the 'Nine Pens' to allow more of the cats to get exercise.

-Although the improvements add considerably to running costs, it is hard to imagine how the shelter managed without electricity, mains water, telephone or van.
-The shelter now stands as a tribute to all our many helpers and supporters over the last 30 years in the cause of cat rescue.
-In Spring 1992, the shelter was chosen as one of the locations used in a CPL HQ training video; a fitting tribute to all those who have, over the years, worked so hard to overcome the many setbacks.
+Although the improvements added considerably to running costs, it is hard to imagine how the shelter managed without electricity, mains water, telephone or van.
+By its 30th Anniversary, the shelter stood as a tribute to all the many helpers and supporters over the last 30 years in the cause of cat rescue.
+In Spring 1992, the Chelmsford shelter was chosen as one of the locations used in a CPL HQ training video; a fitting tribute to all those who had, over the years, worked so hard to overcome the many setbacks.

 1993, the Branch's 30th Anniversary Year for which this history was originally compiled, was not the end of the story.
 Further improvements to the shelter were planned and took place during that year: the erection of a new Recovery Unit for non-infectious or post-operative cats, with runs so that recuperating cats can exercise; and initial plans were made for a chain-link perimeter fence so that cats which do manage to escape from their pens cannot escape from the grounds.
 There was a breakout in 1992 when a stray dog broke through the wiring of the 'Covered End' of the Big Pen in search of cat-food and as well as keeping escaped cats in the grounds, a perimeter fence would keep dogs, horses and burglars, out.